 You know NOTHING in Your Twenties

 Secondly, and running alongside this, with age comes experiences.
 If you went to university, the reality is that you haven't really lived as an adult at all in your 20s.
 The earliest chance you get to be independent of a timetable or education is 21.
 To think that we would have to know what we want and be able to get it within the nine years beyond this seems like a rush - we haven't even STARTED.
-We've been experiences life in the bubble of school and university for 16 years.
+We've been experiencing life in the bubble of school and university for 16 years.
 We know little about the big wide world and what it's really like.
 We're learning to shift from constant external validation of praise from our teachers and parents, of doing well in exams and getting GCSEs and A-Levels to entering the 9-5 world of working which seems pretty endless.
-Whilst we might want to strive to have a relationship as part of our lives then, there is a whole lot of normal life to experience, yet alone all the interesting things in the world there are to learn about and explore before we settle into family life.
+Whilst we might want to strive to be in a relationship to form part of our lives then, there is a whole lot of normal life to experience, yet alone all the interesting things in the world there are to learn about and explore before we settle into coupled up and family life.

 Staying Single In Your Twenties Is All About Opportunity

 Being and staying single in your twenties should be seen as an opportunity.
 Without the pressure and stress of a relationship (because we know the reality is not all sunshine and daisies!), we get the benefit of "finding ourselves".
 It's incredibly cliché to say it, but it's true.
 This is the time for trying things out; from jobs, to hobbies, to living arrangements.
 It's about discovering what matters most to you without any prescription of school constraints, your parents or other social circles.
 And this isn't something that once you find it you're stuck with.
 It continues on for the rest of your life and changes as your life changes.
 But your twenties offers the freedom to go out there and do it, so the results are exponential in unlocking who you truly are and what you value most.
 And if you get that right, the decisions you make later are going to be more aligned with you.